 I knew it was going to a madhouse, which is partly the reason why I went.
-I went with no expectations of seeing any celebrities, just to assess the crowds and to be able to say, “I was there on June 18th.”
-It was nothing like I could of imagined.
+I went with no expectations of seeing any celebrities to assess the crowds and to be able to say, “I was there on June 18th.”
+It was nothing like I could have imagined.

-I realized that’s where the line started just to enter Islands of Adventure.
+I realized that’s where the line started to enter the Islands of Adventure.
 I couldn’t believe it.
 In my opinion, Universal didn’t do the best job at handling the crowds.
-Many people didn’t know what was going on, there were many line skippers, it was extremely hot with no shade sprays or extra water carts, and the line was backed up all the way to CityWalk’s moving walkway.
+Many people didn’t know what was going on.
+There were many line skippers, it was boiling with no shade sprays or extra water carts, and the line was backed up all the way to CityWalk’s moving walkway.
 I later heard from a couple of team members (Universal employees) that the moving walkways had to be shut down because the line stretched even further through them.

-At around 8:50 a.m., the line just to get into Islands of Adventure began at the moving walkway, curved right toward the Universal Studios theme park, and rounded the whole lagoon toward Islands of Adventure.
-Ten minutes later they also opened up the bridge to Islands of Adventure so there were two HUGE lines heading for the park.
+At around 8:50 a.m., the line to get into Islands of Adventure began at the moving walkway, curved right toward the Universal Studios theme park, and rounded the whole lagoon toward Islands of Adventure.
+Ten minutes later, they also opened up the bridge to Islands of Adventure, so two HUGE lines headed for the park.
 Now picture this – it’s like something from a movie – the line is spread all the way across the entire pathway filled with back-to-back people.
 It was a huge cluster.
 It was also hot and stinky from rubbing against so many strangers on the packed pathway heading to the gates.

-At that point I heard from some team members that just to reach the Islands of Adventure gates would be a 4-hour wait as of 9 a.m.
+At that point, I heard from some team members that to reach the Islands of Adventure gates would be a 4-hour wait as of 9 a.m.
 Ridiculous.
 The lines took very long to move.
 My girlfriend left at this point because it looked ridiculous – too ridiculous.
-Fortunately, I knew a couple of team members who helped me get to the gates so I didn’t have to wait 4 hours.
-(Editor’s note: Obviously most visitors to the Wizarding World’s opening day did not have the luxury of having friends at Universal Orlando who could help.
-The initial wait just to get into the park was long and, in some cases, unbearable for guests who did not arrive prepared for Florida’s heat.)
+Fortunately, I knew a couple of team members who helped me get to the gates, so I didn’t have to wait 4 hours.
+(Editor’s note: Obviously, most visitors to the Wizarding World’s opening day did not have the luxury of having friends at Universal Orlando who could help.
+The initial wait to get into the park was long and, in some cases, unbearable for Guests who did not arrive prepared for Florida’s heat.)

 I couldn’t believe it – the line starting at Port of Entry then snaked from Marvel Superhero Island all the way around the long way around the park to the Wizarding World.
-There were no single-file lines, but rather a huge 10-people-across line taking up the pathways.
-Team members at the end of the line were telling guests at that point it would take five more hours to get to the Wizarding World of Harry Potter.
-Four hours outside the park plus five hours inside – that’s 9 hours just to get into the Wizarding World.
+There were no single-file lines but rather a huge 10-people-across line taking up the pathways.
+Team members at the end of the line were telling Guests at that point.
+It would take five more hours to get to the Wizarding World of Harry Potter.
+Four hours outside the park plus five hours inside – that’s 9 hours to get into the Wizarding World.
 I had never seen anything like this before in my life.
 Who would wait up to 9 hours to get in?
 Obviously, thousands would.

-I spoke with guests waiting in line.
+I spoke with Guests waiting in line.
 Many people had been in line since 5 a.m.
 It was mind-boggling.
-The rest of Islands of Adventure’s attractions were open and from 9 a.m. – 11 a.m. i seemed like every ride was a walk-on despite the fact that the entire park was filled with people.
+The rest of Island of Adventure’s attractions were open, and from 9 a.m. – 11 a.m., it seemed like every ride was a walk-on, although the entire park was filled with people.
 They were all waiting in line for the Wizarding World.
 Team Members were literally begging people to ride their rides while the rest of their group waited in line.
-So I rode Dr. Doom’s Fearfall so I could see the line from the top of the tower.
+So I rode Dr. Doom’s Fearfall to see the line from the top of the tower.

-Finally making my way into the Jurassic Park area, I found couple buddies who were already in the line across from the opening to the Jurassic Park River Adventure queue.
+Finally, making my way into the Jurassic Park area, I found couple of buddies who were already in the line across from the opening to the Jurassic Park River Adventure queue.
 From that point ride on, pathways were filled with security blocking off anyone not in line for the Wizarding World, as there are no more attractions beyond there.
-By this point, many people were frustrated, hot, angry, upset, annoyed, and some decided to take their frustrations out.
+Many people were frustrated, hot, angry, upset, annoyed, and some decided to take their frustrations out.

-There didn’t appear to be enough security to handle the crowd and many problems were let unresolved.
-I didn’t see any fans or water carts to keep guests cool.
+There didn’t appear to be enough security to handle the crowd, and many problems were let unresolved.
+I didn’t see any fans or water carts to keep Guests cool.
 Not even added shade.
-And I saw one man collapse – yes, literally collapse from the heat while in line.
+And I saw one person collapse – yes, literally collapse from the heat while in line.
 A medical team was called in to help him out.
-I also witnessed two adults fist fighting – yes, over Harry Potter, and line skipping.
+I also witnessed two adults fist fighting – yes, over Harry Potter and line skipping.
 It was like humanity went crazy over this attraction.
 Many kids were crying.
 I have to applaud the dedicated parents and kids who waited in that long, intense line with the heat.
-The line barely ever moved and when it did, it only moved inches.
+The line barely ever moved, and when it did, it only moved inches.

 It looked to me like everyone was not going to be able to get into the Wizarding World.
-Most team members were uninformed as to how they were going to operate and bring in the masses and it was amazing to see how unprepared some team members were about crowd control in genearl.
+Most team members were uninformed about how they were going to operate and bring in the masses, and it was amazing to see how unprepared some team members were about crowd control in general.
 But despite all of these problems, I believe it all worked out in the end.